pagantis/orders-api-client/README.md

 The refund of an order is automatically decreasing the amount from the end of the installments.

 A order can have several refunds, as long as they do not reach the order total_amount.
-Once the total_amount is refunded, the order status will change to CANCELLED.
+Once the total_amount is refunded, the order status will keep to CONFIRMED.

 ```php
 <?php